syrkis/miiii/paper/main.typ

 The task of this paper focuses on predicting remainders modulo all primes $q$ less than $p$, where $x$ is interpreted as $x_0 p^0 + x_1 p^1$, formally shown in @miiii_task, and is referred to as $cal(T)_("miiii")$:

-// $
-// mat(delim: "|", 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47; 53, 59, 61, 67, 71, 73, 79, 83, 89, 97, 101, 103, 107, 109, 113)
-// $

 $
   (
     x_0 p^0 + x_1 p^1
   ) mod q, quad forall x_0, x_1 < p, quad forall q < p, quad p = 113
 $<miiii_task>

 $cal(T)_("miiii")$ differentiates itself from $cal(T)_("nanda")$ in two significant ways: _1)_ it is non-commutative, and _2)_ it is, as mentioned, multi-task.
 These differences present unique challenges for mechanistic interpretation, as the model must learn to handle both the order-dependent nature of the inputs and develop shared representations across multiple modular arithmetic tasks.
 Further, as $cal(T)_("miiii")$ is harder than $cal(T)_("nanda")$ the model can be expected to generalize slower when trained on the former.
-Therefore, #cite(<lee2024a>, form:"prose", style:"american-psychological-association")'s recent work on speeding up generalization, by positing the model parameters gradients through time can be viewed as a sum of _1)_ a slow varying generalizing component (which is boosted), and _2)_, a quick varying overfitting component (which is suppressed), is (successfully) replicated to make training tractable.
+Therefore, #cite(<lee2024a>, form:"prose", style:"american-psychological-association")'s recent work on speeding up generalization by positing the model parameters gradients through time can be viewed as a sum of _1)_ a slow varying generalizing component (which is boosted), and _2)_, a quick varying overfitting component (which is suppressed), is (successfully) replicated to make training tractable.

 #figure(
   image("figs/polar.svg", width: 120%),